 - 1) The letter of approval from the site's local IRB must be emailed to the CCC. - 2) The IRB-approved consent documents for each site must be reviewed and approved by the CCC. - 3) Each site must generate a list of all patients who have a qualifying ICD9 code and inform the CCC of the total number of unique patients on the list.
-More detailed instructions are provided in Section III.A Screening and Enrollment. - 4) Each site must submit a Site Signature Log to the CCC.
+More detailed instructions are provided in Section III.A Patient Screening and Enrollment. - 4) Each site must submit a Site Signature Log to the CCC.
 The website will include a template for the log which each site can download (see APPENDIX II).
-The study, Physician Leader, Pharmacist Leader, all pharmacists and Study Coordinator should each list their name and one or more responsibility code(s) to describe their role(s) on the study, and then sign their line.
+The study Physician Leader, Pharmacist Leader, clinic pharmacists (who will not be involved with BP control subjects) and Study Coordinator should each list their name and one or more responsibility code(s) to describe their role(s) on the study, and then sign their line.
 The site PI should sign and date at the bottom of the document after all personnel have completed their respective lines.

-The completed Site Signature Log should either be faxed to 319-335-9511 or scanned and sent via email to gail-ardery@uiowa.edu.
+The completed Site Signature Log should either be faxed to the CCC at 319-335-9511 or scanned and sent via email to gail-ardery@uiowa.edu.